From Operations to Power Platform Development

 6. Learn and Improve

-My portfolio project includes a section called "What I Would Do Differently."
-That's not a weakness—that's growth mindset.
+My portfolio projects document lessons learned and what I would do differently next time.
+I don't see that as a weakness.
+That's a growth mindset.
 Every project teaches lessons.
 I document them, learn from them, and apply them next time.

 Let's Talk About Your Next Project

 I'd love to discuss how my combination of operational experience and technical capability could benefit your team.
-Whether you're hiring for a specific project or building out your practice area, let's connect.
+Whether you're hiring for a specific project or building out your team, let's connect.